Aimpoint-Digital/alteryx-marketplace/aws-tools/README.md

 1. Download the AWS tools.yxi file from the Alteryx Marketplace, here.

 2. Run the AWS Tools.yxi file to launch the installation.
-You will require admin rights on the machine to complete the installation.
+You may require admin rights on the machine to complete the installation.

 3. Click ‘Install’ on the 'Tool Installer' window as per image below: